abhisheksinghaitd-ai/Emotion-Journal/README.md

 ---

+## User Experience

+The UI was designed to stay minimal and smooth — clean colors, simple buttons, and only essential elements.
+The “View More / View Less” toggle keeps the interface neat even with many entries.

+---

 ## Database Design
 Entries are stored as a JSON array of objects with shape:
 ```json
 { "id": 123456789, "emotion": "Happy", "note": "Text", "timestamp": "..." }